curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 "No questions.
 All ok, it makes sense."
 Dan said.
 At this point, anything was whatever to him.

 What looked like a fighter jet's cockpit brought itself into the room.
 A datacine machine.
-It was the size of the building's soul, with an exterior that could believe in love.
+It was the size of the building's soul, with a body-surface that could believe in love.
 Had enough technology strapped in under the hood to run whatever simulation it existed in.
 And a fluffy, caramel-coloured lay-back seat.

 Doctor K gestured to it,
 "Can you please lay down in there, Dan?"